LaurentTardif/bibliography/devops/chocolatey/src/site/markdown/Chocolatey.md

 * Nuspec
 * chocolateyInstall.ps1 - check out the helper reference
 * any application files to include (it is highly suggested that you are the author in this case or you have the right to distribute files).
-EXE files in the package/downloaded to package folder from chocolateyInstall.ps1 will get a link to the command line.
+EXE files in the package/downloaded to package folder from chocolateyInstall.ps1 will get a link to the command-line.
 * chocolateyUninstall.ps1, for uninstalling your package.
 See helper reference for functions available in your script.

 Note: Please maintain compatibility with Posh v2.
 Not every OS we support is on Posh v2 (nor comes OOB with Posh v3+).
 It's best to work with the widest compatibility of systems out there.